outtayerloop/home-credit/README.md

 - Train and validate 3 Machine learning models (XGboost, Random Forest, Gradient Boosting) to classify home credit repayment ability of different individuals, following these basic steps :
   - **Data preparation**: collect and clean data, which is split into 2 CSV files, ```application_train.csv``` and ```application_test.csv```
-  - **Model fit and validation** : using metrics such as accuracy score, F score, ROC Curve and confusion matrix
+  - **Model fit and validation** : using metrics such as accuracy score, F score, precision score, ROC Curve and confusion matrix
   - **Class prediction** : 0 or 1 (0 = repayed correctly, 1 = not repayed)

 - Provide client repayment abilities prediction, by selecting one of the 3 Machine Learning models trained before